abunchofhacks/epicinium-documentation/README.md

 # Closed Beta

 Epicinium is currently in closed beta.
-For information about gaining access to the Epicinium Closed Beta, join [our Discord server](https://discord.gg/vQhTURC).
+The beta version offers a work-in-progress look at the multiplayer portion of the game.
+Join our [Discord community](https://discord.gg/vQhTURC) to follow its progress, find other players and have a chat with the developers.
 If you just want to be kept up-to-date with the latest developments around Epicinium, you can subscribe to our mailing list over on [the Epicinium website](https://www.epicinium.nl).